Al Jaffee: The Fold-In

 A collection of fold-ins with a self-portrait of the artist aping Alfred E. Neuman.
 The subtitle alludes to Abbie Hoffman's famous slogan.

 In issue #86 of 1964, Jaffee created his longest-running Mad feature, the Fold-In.
 In each, a drawing is folded vertically and inward to reveal a new "hidden" picture (as well as a new caption).
-Originally, Jaffee intended it as a one-shot "cheap" satire of the triple fold-outs that were appearing in glossy magazines such as Playboy, National Geographic, and Life.
+Originally, Jaffee intended it as a one-shot "cheap" satire of the triple foldouts that were appearing in glossy magazines such as Playboy, National Geographic, and Life.
 But Jaffee was asked to do a second installment, and soon the Fold-In became a recurring feature on the inside back cover of the magazine.
 In 2011, Jaffee reflected, "The thing that I got a kick out of was ...
 Jeopardy! showed a Fold-In and the contestants all came up with the word they were looking for, which was 'Fold-In.'
-So I realized, I created an English language word."
+So, I realized, I created an English language word."

 In 2010, Jaffee described the earliest Fold-Ins:

 I thought to myself ... now it's folded in and I've got to have something on the left side here, and something right side here.
 And the only thing that popped into my head was that Elizabeth Taylor had just dumped Eddie Fisher and was carrying on with Richard Burton.
 So I had Elizabeth Taylor kissing Richard Burton, and a cop is holding the crowd back – and just for the fun of it I put Eddie Fisher being trampled by the crowd.
 What a cruel thing to do!
 And then, when you fold it in, she's moving on from Richard Burton and kissing the next guy in the crowd.
 It's so simplistic and silly and juvenile!
 And anyone could have done that!

 I showed it to Al Feldstein, and the first thing I said was, "Al, I've got this crazy idea, and you're not going to buy it, because it mutilates the magazine."
 So I put it in front of him, and the thing about Al was, he liked things that intrigued him.
 The mechanics of it intrigued him.
 He said, "You mean, you fold it, like this...?
 And then...?"
 He folded it, he unfolded it, he folded it, and then he said, "I like this!"
 But I said, "Al, it mutilates the magazine."
 And he said, "Well, I'll have to check it with Bill."
 He takes it, runs it to Bill's office, and he was there a little while, and he comes back and he says, "We're going to do it!
 You know what Bill said?
 Bill said, 'So they mutilate the magazine, and then they'll buy another one to save!'